What Is Data Integration & How It Works?

-One of the most major factors in a company is data and information.
+One of the most important factors in a company is data and information.
 These are repeatedly called up, analyzed, and processed by employees in many different work steps.
 The problem with this is that this data is usually stored in different systems, which is why accessing it takes a lot of time.
 This is where data integration comes in.
 It aims to integrate data from different systems into one tool so that employees can access all information from one data source.
 You can read how this works and what it brings for companies in this article.

 This is where data integration comes into play.
 It brings together all data and information from the various sources in a single view.
 A process is run through that includes the recording, cleaning, mapping, and transformation of the data to match the target system.